ambientkit/ambient-template/README.md

 ## Quickstart on Local

-To test out the sample web app, you can run these commands:
+To test out the sample web app, you can run these commands below.
+You can also view screenshots of the app [here](https://github.com/ambientkit/ambient#screenshots).

 ```bash
 # Build the Ambient interactive CLI (amb) in the current folder.